 It is for the woman who mctors that most time and thought have teen expended this season in getting up conveniences as well as luxuries.
-It seems as if there was scarcely a thing lacking in the equipment of the up to date auto which can contribute to the comfort of the mo-
+It seems as if there was scarcely a thing lacking in the equipment of the up to date auto which can con-

-One of the new outsits for touring is a medicine case in which many common remedies are put up in tablold form and which altogether takes up no more space than the smallest mak ui box.
+One of the new outfits for touring is a medicine case in which many common remedies are put up in tabloid form and which altogether takes up no more space than the smallest

-In the way of drugs, there are quinine, bismuth, borax and other remedies, not to mention a first aid cutfit consisting of bandages, boric lint, cotton woo, and plasters; pins, rissors and sponge, oils for burns, castor oil, &c.
+In, the way of drugs, there are quinine, bismuth, borax and other remedies, not to mention a first aid cutfit consisting of bandages, boric lint, cotton woo, and plasters; pins, · rissors and sponge, oils for burns, castor oil, &c.

-More than this, there is a photographic outfit in tabloid form, with all the necessary chemicals for developing, toning and fixing photographs.
+More than this, there is a photographic outfit in tabloid form, with all the necessary chemicals for developing, toning and fixing photo-